shailakare/github-slideshow/_posts/0000-01-02-shailakare.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
 Oh No!
 Here I come!!
+Ola
 Use the left arrow to go back!